Why F.Y.E. Motorsports Was

 Speedway every Saturday night, and also has spent a lot of his time and

-talent focused on being the track promoter at the Superior Speedway in
+talent focused on being the track race director at the AMSOIL Speedway in

-Superior, Wisconsin over the 2005 and 2006 seasons and the Fox Ridge
+Superior, Wisconsin over the 2005 and 2006 seasons and then again

-Speedway in Arcadia, Wisconsin throughout the 2007 season.
-Stepan
+Fox Ridge Speedway in Arcadia, Wisconsin throughout the 2007 season and

-currently is also the announcer at the Madison Speedway in Madison, Minnesota on Sunday evenings
+served as the announcer at the KRA Speedway in Willmar, Minnesota

 Stepan’s passion for the sport of auto